max-pfeiffer/password-generator/README.md

 * not trigger unnecessary builds/stages
 * a secure image
 * the smallest possible image

 To achieve this I applied the following best practices:

 #### Predictable Builds
 * Pin the root image with image digest
-* Pin the application dependencies in requirements files
+* Pin the application dependencies in requirements files to fixed versions

 #### Low build time
 * Exclude everything from Docker context which is not needed for the build with a .dockerignore file